mocks-server/website/versioned_docs/version-1.5.0/advanced-developing-plugins.md

 You should never access here to the `core.settings` methods, are they are not still ready in this phase, which was defined with the intention of letting the plugins to add their own settings.

-&gt; If you define your plugin as a Class, the `constructor` will be equivalent to defining a `register` method.
+> If you define your plugin as a Class, the `constructor` will be equivalent to defining a `register` method.
 If you define your plugin as a function, it will be called during the plugins registration, so you could also omit the `register` method.

 #### `init(core)`